-For this method, we’re going to need some cheap domain names.
-You can get these from NameCheap.
-They offer domains for 88 cents.
+For this method, we’re going to need some free or cheap domain names.
+You can get these from Freenom and NameCheap.
 Be sure to choose the free “Whois Guard” option so you don’t leave any footprints for Google to find.
-Buy three of these, using your main keyword as the domain name.
+Buy three to five of these, using your main keyword or an LSI as the domain name.

 Now, set up 301 redirects on all of these domains to one of your Web 2.0 sites.
 I like to use WordPress, as it has the highest Domain Authority and ranks the best.
 The site you choose should ideally be the one with the best content and the one you will continue to develop.
 If you have the time, create 301 redirects to all of your Web 2.0 sites.

 The Magic of 301 Redirects

 We’re going to blast these domains with as many backlinks as we can.
 You can use any software you have available, or buy a load of cheap backlinks online.
 Really, any way to get backlinks to these domains will work.
 We use and recommend GSA Search Engine Ranker.

 I don’t recommend creating more than three to five 301 redirects to the same page on the Web 2.0 sites, though you can use the method on all pages of the Web 2.0 sites, which will increase the sites Domain Authority.
 The 301 Elevator Effect will rank low competition keywords with ease, it’s my go-to method for when link wheels alone won’t cut it.

 We’re almost done creating our Web 2.0 sites.
 These bonus tips can help give them that extra “boost” of authority if you’re targeting harder keywords.